JSNA Demography

 Figure 3 and 4: Trend in life expectancy for Isle of Wight males and females

-Life Expectancy at birth for IW males
+Life expectancy at birth for IW male residents

 Life expectancy varies with deprivation and is a key high level inequalities outcome measure.
 Males born and living in the most deprived areas of the Island could expect to live 6.1 years less than those in the least deprived areas.
 Whilst females born and living in the most deprived areas of the Island could expect to live 2.3 years less than those in the least deprived areas.